 Kendall Fuller had a bounce-back game last week, but the rest of the secondary is so dinged up and cobbled together that it's hard for the Chiefs to win on defense without a pass rush.

-Eric Berry might come back from his Achilles injury, but it's hard to believe it will be to full form.
-Daniel Sorensen isn't back from August knee surgery.
+Eric Berry might come back from his Achilles injury, but it's hard to believe it will be to full form, while fellow safety Daniel Sorensen isn't back yet from August knee surgery.
 Kansas City needs Justin Houston, Chris Jones and Dee Ford to generate much more pressure up front than they have so far.
-ESPN Stats & Info has the Chiefs with a 19.1 percent pressure rate, 29th in the league this season.
+ESPN Stats & Info has the Chiefs with a 19.1 percent pressure rate, 29th in the league.